MicrosoftDocs/learn/learn-pr/student-evangelism/train-custom-vision-ai/includes/4-what-is-ai.md

 The computer would probably still recognize it because there is a distinct white circle against a blue or black background.

-But the computer would probably not be able to recognize this as a picture of the moon:
+But the computer would probably not be able to recognize this as a picture of the Moon:

 ![Moon with a big dog taking a bite from it.](../media/moon-bite.png)